addaleax/lzma-native/README.md

 process.stdin.pipe(encoder).pipe(process.stdout);
 ```

+So just call `lzma.createStream` and you’ll get a stream where you can pipe your
+input in and read your compressed output from.
+You can decode `.xz` files by passing
+`'autoDecoder'` as a parameter to `createStream`.
+If you don’t need anything but simple streams, that’s it!

+## API

+Apart from the API described here, `lzma-native` implements the APIs of the following
+other LZMA libraries so you can use it nearly as a drop-in replacement:

+* [node-xz](https://github.com/robey/node-xz) via `lzma.Compressor` and `lzma.Decompressor`
+* [LZMA-JS](https://github.com/nmrugg/LZMA-JS) via `lzma.LZMA().compress` and `lzma.LZMA().compress`,
+  though without actual support for progress functions and returning `Buffer` objects
+  instead of integer arrays.

-This mimicks the functionality of the `xz` command line util.
+The above example code mimicks the functionality of the `xz` command line util (i. e.
+reads input from `stdin` and writes compressed data to `stdout`).
 Equivalently, one could have written

 ```js
 var encoder = lzma.createStream('easyEncoder', {preset: lzma.PRESET_DEFAULT, check: lzma.CHECK_CRC32});
 ```

-or, for stronger and slower compression:
+or, for stronger and slower compression (`preset` corresponds to compression strengths from 1 to 9):
 ```js
 var encoder = lzma.createStream('easyEncoder', {preset: 9});
 ```

 Here `easyEncoder` corresponds to the `xz` command line util, resp. its file format [.xz](https://en.wikipedia.org/wiki/.xz).
 For the older `.lzma` format, you can just use `aloneEncoder` instead.
+The decoder can automatically tell
+between both file formats.

 The API is loosely based on the native API, with a few bits of wrapper code added for convenience.
 Methods like `stream.code` and `lzma.crc32` accept Node.js `Buffer`s as arguments.

-Unless you set `.synchronous = true` in `createStream`s second parameter, the library will use its
+Unless you set `.synchronous = true` in `createStream`’s second parameter, the library will use its
 own thread for compression (if compiled with support for that).

 The `encoder` object here is an instance of `stream.Duplex` (see the [Node.js docs](http://nodejs.org/api/stream.html)),